codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

 ## Promotion Policy list

 Here's an example of the Promotion Policy page which displays all Promotion Policies in the account.
 This is also the location from which you can create and manage existing policies.

-SCREENSHOT
+{% include
+image.html
+lightbox="true"
+file="/images/gitops-promotions/policies/policy-list.png"
+url="/images/gitops-promotions/policies/policy-list.png"
+alt="Example Promotion Policy"
+caption="Example Promotion Policy"
+max-width="60%"
+%}

-* If there are multiple Promotion Policies that match the same Product or Environments, the Priority determines how Promotion Policy settings are applied.
+* If there are multiple Promotion Policies that match the same product or environments, the Priority determines how Promotion Policy settings are applied.
-* The **Evaluate Promotion Policy** functionality allows you to select any Product and Environment pair and visualize the Promotion Settings that will be applied from all the Promotion Policies that match the selected pair.
+* The **Evaluate Promotion Policy** functionality allows you to select any product and environment pair and visualize the settings that will be applied from all the Promotion Policies that match the selected pair.
 See [Evaluate Promotion Settings for Products and Environments ](#match-promotion-policies-to-products-and-environments).

 ## Evaluate Promotion Settings for Products and Environments